TPz Fuchs: Description

 The baseline Fuchs 2 provides protection against small arms armour-piercing attack through a full 360°.
-To meet different threat levels the Fuchs 2 has been designed to be fitted with enhanced passive armour packages developed by IBD.
+To meet different threat levels, the Fuchs 2 has been designed to be fitted with enhanced passive armour packages developed by IBD.

 To enhance survivability while conducting Military Operations in Urban Terrain (MOUT), Rheinmetall has developed a modular upgrade package for installation on tracked and wheeled armoured vehicles.
-A MOUT demonstrator vehicle was completed in 2008, this based on the Fuchs 1.
+A MOUT demonstrator vehicle was completed in 2008, based on the Fuchs 1.

-Armament varies according to mission requirements but for Fuchs 1 can consist of a 7.62 mm Rheinmetall MG3 general-purpose machine gun mounted over the commander's position.
+Armament varies according to mission requirements.
+The Fuchs 1 can mount a 7.62 mm Rheinmetall MG3 general-purpose machine gun over the commander's position.
 Vehicles of the Armoured Reconnaissance Battalion, Panzergrenadiers mechanized infantry, the Franco-German Brigade, the mountain infantry and the Jägers of the German Army have previously been fitted with the MILAN anti-tank guided missile, but these are no longer in service.
 All vehicles have six 76 mm grenade dischargers mounted to fire forwards.
 Vehicles deployed to Afghanistan were equipped with a GMG grenade launcher or an M2 Browning heavy machine gun instead of an MG3.

-The Fuchs 2 can be fitted with a wide range of weapon systems up to and including a 30 mm cannon and 7.62 mm MG as well as various missile installations, such as anti-tank missiles.
+The Fuchs 2 can be fitted with a wide range of weapon systems up to and including a 30 mm cannon and 7.62 mm MG, as well as various missile installations, such as anti-tank missiles.

 Standard equipment for the Fuchs 2 includes an NBC system and an air conditioning system.
 Numerous options available include an automatic fire detection and suppression system, winch, global positioning system and an auxiliary power unit (APU).

+Variants

+The TPz Fuchs has been spotted in a number of variants, which, if anything, speaks to its great versatility.

+Some of the variants discovered so far are listed below: